diego64/diego64/README.md

 ### Hi, I'm Diego Ferreira <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30" >

-<p style="margin-top:40px">With 10 years of experience in N1 and N2 support, I dedicate my career to solving problems and delivering effective solutions for various technological demands.
-In addition, I have a passion for developing small projects using JavaScript-based technologies, exploring the power of this language to create practical and innovative solutions.

-I am always open to new challenges and opportunities.
+<p style="margin-top:40px">I've been working in technology for about 10 years, working in infrastructure and networking.
+In recent years, I've specialized in JS technologies for both backend and frontend, as well as DevOps, striving to create the best solutions to help people solve their problems through technology.
 </p>

 ---